SEAS ARE PROVIDED AS A RANGE OF THE AVERAGE HEIGHT OF THE HIGHEST

 HIGHEST 10 PERCENT OF THE WAVES

-Northeast winds 7 to 10 knots.
-A light chop on the bay.
+Northeast winds 7 to 10 knots increasing to 12 to 15 knots.
+A light chop on the bay building to a moderate chop on the bay.

 East winds 10 to 14 knots.
 A moderate chop on the bay.

 Southeast winds 12 to 15 knots.
 A moderate chop on the bay.

 South winds 17 to 22 knots.
 Rough bay waters.

 Southeast winds 19 to 23 knots.
 Rough bay waters.